Back to all articles

 Clear affirmative action is required.

+Yes.
 This is one of the most commonly violated rules.
 Your website MUST NOT set non-essential cookies until the user consents.

 The Sequence: